StormS0/UE5_Seeder/demonstration.md

-If you do not have a Sid device, you need to create a tcpserver.
+If you do not have a Seeder device, you need to create a tcpserver.
 Then connect through the plug-in.
 Set the msg Example 1: MSG p1c2   .
 Click the button.
 Finally, the server will receive the corresponding information.
 This means that the plug-in works normally
 If you click Ready, it means sending p1c20t.
 If you click Start, it means sending p1c21t.